teampanicbear/valentin-cheval/src/content/post/gotymebank/index.md

 ## Refining our understanding

 Once we understood the scope of work, the problem being solved, we turned to defining our user in more grounded details.

 Our assumption was that our main user would be male, young between 25 and 30 and green retail, that would buy and hold their stocks.

-The initial offering would therefore be simple, limited to market buy / sell for the first iteration with education being a cornerstone of it.
-We confirmed those assumption with surveys and user interviews made by our UX researchers, with the agreable surprise of having a much more balanced share of women that is usually the case in financial products.
+The initial offering would therefore be simple, limited to market buy / sell for the first iteration with education being a cornerstone of it.We confirmed those assumption with surveys and user interviews made by our UX researchers, with the agreable surprise of having a much more balanced share of women that is usually the case in financial products.

-We were targeting: \
+We were targeting:\
-- Green retail \
+- Green retail\
 - 25 - 35 \
-- 65/ 35 Male to female ratio \
+- 65/ 35 Male to female ratio\
-- Mostly middle to high middle class \
+- Mostly middle to high middle class\
 - Has limited understanding of investing

 ## Integrating the feature in the global product suite

 Before we could start the design proper, more strategic questions had to be answered:

-Where would the entry point be? \
+Where would the entry point be?\
 Where would it sit in the order of other products?

-Should it sit above A or B product? \
+Should it sit above A or B product?\
 How could we scale the design that was about to be made for other alike features: commodities and crypto?

 How would they live together?
-On their own, or together as an investment portfolio? \
+On their own, or together as an investment portfolio?\
 How would it scale on our global ecosystem, in other products?

 Strategic questions that were answered using Strategic Design thinking and product mapping.